Blog / Advice / How to Manage Client Relationships for Long-Term Mutual Success

 Inform clients of occurrences of tech problems.
 Get out in front, control the message, and assure them that you’re doing everything you can to resolve the issue in a timely manner.
 Customers will appreciate the transparency, and it will help continue building trust.

 Looking at the bigger picture, your customers decide to work with you because of your knowledge and expertise.
-This goes beyond providing IT/MS support.
+This goes beyond providing the bare minimum in your SOW.
 If there are emerging strategies, technologies, or tactics that would benefit your customers, it’s your responsibility to be aware of them and advise them on how they should be leveraged.
 If a client starts to bring these types of ideas to you, they will lose faith in your expertise and your relationship will take a hit.

 Respond Promptly